Chegato High School: History

 Chegato High School was founded in 1957 as Chegato Secondary School.
 The idea and discussions of a secondary school in Belingwe (now Mberengwa), however, began much earlier than 1957.
 In 1953, the Rhodesian Department of African Education (as it was then called) advised and encouraged the Church of Sweden Mission (CSM) to start secondary school education.
 The first Form I class opened at Musume in January 1954 where it shared facilities with the Primary Teachers' Lower (PTL) Training School and both schools were under the headship of Mr A Engdahl.
 The Mission Council (the Church of Sweden Mission decision making body) decided to move the secondary school to Mnene in 1955 with Mr Nordesjo as the principal of the whole school establishment.
 Mr Enoch Dumbutshena who later became Zimbabwe's Chief Justice was one of the staff members.
 The mission authorities decided that the secondary school should be permanently placed in the new buildings at Chegato Mission which at that time consisted of a chapel, the evangelist and pastor's houses and a primary day school nearby.
 Initial funding for the secondary school came from the Rhodesian government to the tune of 7 500 pounds.
 Mr S. Fredricksson, the mission builder was given the task of drawing plans and erecting the buildings.
 Government assistance was not available when structures for Forms III and IV were erected.
 The Church Council which superseded the old Mission Council guaranteed 5000 pounds for the new buildings and this money was eventually received from SIDA.
 The money was used to build a laboratory, a large library, a dining hall, assembly hall and several staff houses.

 In February 1957, a ceremony attended by Dean A. H Albrekson, Chief Mposi, local guests particularly the nearby Lemba Masarira clan, staff and the Director of Education from Salisbury (now Harare) Mr Finkle, was held to officially open Chegato Secondary School, which during the same year had taken up permanent residence in the new buildings.
 Forms I and II then consisted of 72 students of which 18 were girls.
-In 1961 Chegato Secondary School was connected to the national telephone network and the following year it was connected to the national electricity grid owing to, among other advantages, the discovery of emeralds at the nearby Sandawana Mine and also the strategic location of Jeka Clinic which happened to lie along the same route of access.
+In 1961 Chegato Secondary School was connected to the national telephone network and the following year it was connected to the national electricity grid owing to, among other advantages, the discovery of emeralds at the nearby Sandawana mines and also the strategic location of Jeka Clinic which happened to lie along the same route of access.
 In 1965 the first 20 students were admitted into the much longed for Form III and the following year the pioneering Form IV students sat for their Cambridge School Certificate.